 Read more: What Are Medical Grade Air Purifiers?

-2) Are Air Purifiers with UV-light and Ionizers Needed?
+2) Are Air Purifiers With UV-light and Ionizers Needed?

 These again are marketing gimmicks to get you to purchase a more expensive purifier.
-UV light air purifiers are too weak to kill viruses quick enough and can damage HEPA filters.
+UV light air purifiers are too weak to kill viruses quickly enough and can damage HEPA filters.
 Ionizers are also too weak to make a difference, and can produce harmful ozone.

 3) HEPA Filter: The Golden Standard for Virus Filtration